 C++ User-defined Function Types

-For better understanding of arguments and return values in functions, user-defined functions can be categorized into various types:
+For better understanding of arguments and return values in functions, user-defined functions can be in various forms like:

 No Arguments Passed and No Return Value